mcfarljm/fortwrap/docs/manual.md

     (`len=*`) or a literal or named constant.
 * **Enumerations**: equivalent `enum` definitions are generated in the C++ wrapper code.
-* "Top-level" (a.k.a. global or non-module) procedures are wrapped
-* Name mangling support for the gfortran compiler
-* Where possible, pass by value is used in C++ (e.g. scalar arguments that are not optional)</li>
+* Where possible, pass by value is used in C++ even if the Fortran argument being wrapped does not use the `VALUE` attribute (e.g. scalar arguments that are `intent(in)` and not optional)
 * **Doxygen comments**: Doxygen-style comments used for Fortran symbols (derived types, subroutines, arguments) are transferred to C++ doxygen comments in the wrapper code.